haeussma/MTPHandler/specifications/plate_reader.md

 Description of a microtiter plate consisting of wells.

-- __n_rows__
+- id
-    - Type: integer
+    - Type: string
-    - Description: Number of rows on the plate
+    - Description: Identifier of the plate
+- name
+    - Type: string
+    - Description: Arbitrary name of the plate.
-- __n_cols__
+- wells
-    - Type: integer
+    - Type: Well[]
-    - Description: Number of columns on the plate
+    - Description: List of wells on the plate.
 - date_measured
-    - Type: datetime
+    - Type: string
-    - Description: Date and time when the plate was measured
+    - Description: Date and time when the plate was measured.
+- __temperatures__
+    - Type: float[]
+    - Description: Thermostat temperature
+- __temperature_unit__
+    - Type: UnitDefinition
+    - Description: Unit of the temperature
 - times
     - Type: float[]
-    - Description: Time points of the measurement, corresponding to temperature measurements
+    - Description: Time points of the measurement, corresponding to temperature measurements.
 - time_unit
-    - Type: Unit
+    - Type: UnitDefinition
     - Description: Unit of the time
-- temperatures
-    - Type: float[]
-    - Description: Thermostat temperature
-- temperature_unit
-    - Type: Unit
-    - Description: Unit of the temperature
-- wells
-    - Type: Well[]
-    - Description: List of wells on the plate
-- species
-    - Type: Species[]
-    - Description: List of species present in wells of the plate

-### Species

-Description of a species that might be present in the wells of the plate.

-- name
-    - Type: str
-    - Description: Name of the species
-- references
-    - Type: Identifier[]
-    - Description: List of references to the species

-### Protein (_Species_)

-Description of a protein species that might be present in the wells of the plate.

-- sequence
-    - Type: str
-    - Description: Amino acid sequence of the protein
-- organism
-    - Type: str
-    - Description: Organism the protein originates from
-- organism_tax_id
-    - Type: Identifier
-    - Description: NCBI taxonomy ID of the organism

 ### Well

 Description of a well on the plate.

+- __id__
+    - Type: string
+    - Description: Identifier of the well
 - __x_pos__
     - Type: integer
     - Description: X position of the well on the plate